Metabolic dysfunction–associated steatotic liver disease: Liver biopsy

-A liver biopsy (tissue examination) is the only test widely accepted (gold standard) as definitively diagnosing and distinguishing MASLD and MASH from other forms of liver disease and can be used to assess the severity of the inflammation and resultant fibrosis.
+A liver biopsy (tissue examination) is the only test widely accepted (gold standard) as definitively diagnosing and distinguishing MASLD and MASH from other forms of liver disease.
+It can be used to assess the severity of inflammation and resultant fibrosis.
 However, since most people affected by MASLD are likely to be asymptomatic, liver biopsy presents too high a risk for routine diagnosis, so other methods are preferred, such as liver ultrasonography or liver MRI.
 For young people, guidelines recommend liver ultrasonography, but biopsy remains the best evidence.
 Liver biopsy is also the gold standard to detect hepatic fibrosis and assess its progression.
 Routine liver function blood tests are not sensitive enough to detect MASLD, and biopsy is the only procedure that can reliably differentiate MASLD from MASH.

 There are several liver biopsy techniques available to obtain liver tissue.
 Percutaneous liver biopsy remains the most common practice.
 Biopsies can also be performed via the transvenous route, either during surgery or by laparoscopy, especially for people with contraindications to a percutaneous approach.
-The liver biopsy can also be image-guided, in real-time or not, which is recommended for some clinical situations such as people with known intra-hepatic lesions, previous intra-abdominal surgery who may have adhesions, a small liver that is difficult to percuss, obese people and people with evident ascites.
+The liver biopsy can also be image-guided, in real-time or not, which is recommended for some clinical situations, such as people with known liver lesions, previous intra-abdominal surgery who may have adhesions, a small liver that is difficult to percuss, people with obesity, and people with evident ascites.